 If adopted by our shareholders, our Amended and Restated Certificate of Incorporation, as amended, would become effective upon filing with the Secretary of State of Delaware.
-We anticipate that this filing would be made as promptly as reasonably practicable following the 2018 Annual Meeting of Shareholders.
-For a complete copy of our Amended and Restated Certificate of Incorporation, as amended to reflect the changes discussed above, please refer to Exhibit A.
+We anticipate that this filing would be made as promptly as reasonably practicable following our Annual Meeting.
+For a complete copy of our Amended and Restated Certificate of Incorporation, as amended to reflect the changes to Article FOURTH as discussed above, please refer to Exhibit A.